 The Alpha Anywhere mobile app development platform features extensive, built-in, and customizable capabilities for building offline mobile business apps in what Forrester Research calls a "robust solution for HTML5 implementations."
 A robust solution is one that integrates fully with transactional back-end systems of records, that can sync offline data with intelligent conflict resolution versus simplistic "last-write wins".

 Watch the 90-second demo video to learn how Alpha Anywhere enables offline mobile apps that work without a network connection:

-Build offline apps with Alpha Anywhere that include:
+Build Android and iOS offline apps with Alpha Anywhere that includes:

 Get The White Paper: Right & Wrong, Solving Offline App Problems